vegaprotocol/documentation/docs/releases/overview.md

 :::caution Breaking changes
 **Vega tools**: The `vegatools` snapshot command has been updated to be consistent with other CLI options.
 The change also formats the json output so that it can be parsed and used programmatically.

 **Data sourcing**: The data sourcing types have been updated to account for multiple types of data in the future.
-Data types are generalized as much as possible as in the future data will be sourced from more than the currently implemented 'price' data - this is now represented by the types `DataSpec` and `ExternalData`.
+Data types are generalised as much as possible, as in the future data will be sourced from more than the currently implemented 'price' data - this is now represented by the types `DataSpec` and `ExternalData`.
 :::

 ### Pre-release Versions 0.59.0 and 0.60.0 combined | 2022-10-25